Oregon Lottery: Problem gambling

 Oregon dedicates about 1% of lottery proceeds for problem gambling prevention and treatment programs.

 Controversy

 Like other U.S. lotteries (and gambling in general), the Oregon Lottery has drawn its share of controversy.
 Topics of debate include: the morality of legalized, government-sponsored gambling; the disproportionate economic impact that gambling (of all kinds) has on the poor; and, the suitability of lottery dollars as an alternative (to taxes) revenue source.
 Several issues have been unique to Oregon, however.

+In 2009, the lottery was criticized for calling its most frequent players "loyal customers", when many of them may in fact be problem gamblers that contribute a large percentage of revenues.

 Other controversies include the 1992 introduction of video poker machines, which may be installed in a wide number of locations, such as bars and other adults-only establishments.
-In 2005, the lottery added electronic slot machines.

 Sports Action

 In 1989, the lottery added Sports Action, a parlay game allowing wagers on National Football League (NFL) games.
 The reaction from the sports world was negative.
 The NFL was highly displeased by this move, though legally powerless to stop the Oregon Lottery as the game took care to avoid infringing upon any NFL trademark (no NFL team names were used; NFL teams were identified by city).
 They even stated that Oregon would never have an NFL team as long as the betting continued.
 The revenues were used to provide funding to intercollegiate athletics in the state.

 In 1990, National Basketball Association (NBA) games were added (excluding games involving the Portland Trail Blazers.)
 This prompted a lawsuit from the NBA; however, betting on basketball did not prove financially viable, and the lottery discontinued NBA betting the following year (settling the lawsuit with the NBA thereafter).
 Still, wagering on football proved highly successful for Oregon, bringing in over $2 million yearly in proceeds.
 The National Collegiate Athletic Association (NCAA), long opposed to sports betting, took the position that no post-season basketball games (which are played at neutral sites) would be held in Oregon so long as Sports Action was available; the NBA criticized Oregon even after its wagering on NBA games was discontinued.

 Many proponents of the lottery rebuffed such criticism, noting that the Oregon Lottery, with a maximum wager of $20, was "small potatoes" compared to the Las Vegas sports book and the various illegal sports books throughout the country.
 Further, it had been pointed out that the overwhelming popularity of the NCAA Men's Division I Basketball Championship is driven by office pools and other forms of gambling.

 In 1997, a bill was introduced to eliminate the lottery game, but was not enacted into law.
 In 2005, House Bill 3466 was passed by the Oregon State Legislature and signed into law by Governor Ted Kulongoski; this bill outlawed Sports Action game as of the conclusion of the 2006–2007 NFL season.
 As a result, the Rose Garden arena was awarded regional games in the 2009 NCAA men's basketball tournament.